L-O-I/RRVF/README.md

 # Learning Only with Images: Visual Reinforcement Learning with Reasoning, Rendering, and Visual Feedback
 ---
+The official repo for "Learning Only with Images: Visual Reinforcement Learning with Reasoning, Rendering, and Visual Feedback".

 <p align="center">
        🤗 <a href="https://huggingface.co/datasets/syficy/rrvf_coldstart_chartqa">Cold-start Dataset</a> &nbsp | &nbsp
         <a href="https://arxiv.org/abs/2507.20766" target="_blank">